-- I will wear a disposable mask, since keeping social distance is difficult.
+- I will wear a disposable mask if necessary, when keeping social distance is difficult.
 This does not make speaking hard to understand.

 - I will wear disposable gloves since I often have to touch the same instrument as the pupil.
 These are powder free so no mess.

 - I will wipe the piano/keyboard keys with an anti-bacterial wipe before the lesson.

 - For brass and recorder, the above rules apply, but the pupil and I must not be facing each other when playing the instrument.

-- It is expected that the pupil has washed their hands prior to the lesson.
+- It is expected and appreciated that the pupil has washed their hands prior to the lesson.

 My fees for travelling to you are £18.50 for a single session and £34 for a back-to-back double session (I pass my travel cost savings onto you).
 Travel costs are included in the price.
 I do not charge extra after a certain mileage.
 For more information and details about my fees please visit my Fees page.